Table of Contents

-For the most part the Quantum has a number of positive reviews backing it’s comfort and ability on the rock.
-Here are three major reasons why people love this high performance shoe:
+For the most part, the Quantum has a number of positive reviews backing its comfort and ability on the rock.
+Here are three major reasons why people love this high-performance shoe:

 Five Ten states right off the bat that the Quantum is ideal for long climbing sessions, and they’re right.
-The first thing many realize about the Quantum is how comfortable and breathable they are on the feet.
+The first thing many realize about the Quantum is how comfortable and breathable they are on their feet.
 They aren’t too aggressive or tight that it’s uncomfortable to move in them and even when the lace is tight the shoe doesn’t dig in and has a great fit.

 The upper of these soft shoes are made of a lined, synthetic material called Clarino, which looks similar to suede.
 It has extremely little stretch compared to other synthetics and also doesn’t have a bad odor like other synthetics.
 The tongue of the shoe not only helps the laces the digging into the foot during climbs, but it is perforated to allow for maximum breathability.

-Five Ten performance shoe is all about the grip, but what they understand very well and deliver is that idea that too much grip can be a bad thing.
+Five Ten performance shoe is all about the grip, but what they understand very well and deliver is the idea that too much grip can be a bad thing.
 Their Stealth soles are known for being super sticky and grippy, but not so much that it limits the shoe’s diversity.

 The sole on the Quantum is the Stealth C4, which is a favorite of the Huber brothers.
-The Hubbers find this sole to be incredibly useful for a variety of different range climbs, angles and textures.
+The Hubbers find this sole to be incredibly useful for a variety of different range climbs, angles, and textures.
 Many also find that the heel of this shoe almost has a suction-like grip to it due to the sole stickiness.
 Chances are if the Hubber brothers enjoy it you will find it to be a very useful shoe.

 The last of the Quantum is a little bit larger than other Five Ten shoes and is also slightly less aggressive in stiffness and shape.
 There is still an obvious downturn, but the widened last makes it feel more comfortable without forsaking ability.
 Despite the shape of it, the Quantum actually allows for the foot to sit fairly naturally compared to others.

-Due to this last shape, this shoe is perfect for those that are moving up from basic climbing shoes to a more aggressive style, but are worried about those typical super downturned shoes that are borderline painful.
+Due to this last shape, this shoe is perfect for those that are moving up from basic climbing shoes to a more aggressive style but are worried about those typical super downturned shoes that are borderline painful.
 The balance between downturn, aggression, and comfort is spot on with the Quantum.